-Horseshoe Canyon is an isolated pocket of badlands amidst the Alberta prairie located 17 kilometres west of Drumheller on Highway 9.
+The Nodwell property is located in Horseshoe Canyon, an isolated pocket of badlands amidst the Alberta prairie, 17 kilometres west of Drumheller on Highway 9.
 Horseshoe Canyon is a familiar vista to many Albertans and a favourite spot for tourists to catch their first glimpse of this unique aspect of Alberta’s natural heritage.

 The Nature Conservancy of Canada (NCC) has collaborated with local landowners to ensure the long-term conservation of this distinctive canyon, which is one of the best-known sites in the Canadian Badlands.

 Apart from its aesthetic value, Horseshoe Canyon also represents three unique habitats or ecosystems: